yeoman/yo/.github/ISSUE_TEMPLATE.md

 <!--
 Allo' allo'!
-Thanks for taking your time to submit an issue.
+Thanks for taking the time to submit an issue.
 Please keep in mind, that Github issues are meant to be used for reporting bugs and to request new features.